10 Best Things to Do in Zion National Park

 Distance: 0.3 miles / 0.5 km

-The Weeping Rock Trail is the easiest hike that I have on this list, but the reason why I don’t have it listed higher is because the waterfall that you see flowing in the picture below is not always guaranteed.
+Of everything on this list thus far, the Weeping Rock Trail is the easiest hike mentioned, but the reason I don’t have it listed higher is that the waterfall flowing in the picture below does not run year-round.

 Read My Separate Post: Weeping Rock Trail